r4work/starter-academic/content/home/Developmentpractice.md

   location = "Jaipur, Rajasthan, India" date_start = "2012-03-15"
   date_end = "2013-08-06"
-  description = """Project Management and Coordination with Partner organizations Responsibilities include:
+  description = """Project Management and Coordination with Partner organizations\n Responsibilities include:
   * Team building with marginalized population at the Ditrict levels
   * Admnistration and execution of the Project in the state